 Cosmetic VS Prescription Lenses

-Cosmetic contact lenses, also known as costume contact lenses, are lenses designed to change the way your eye looks.
-These kinds of contacts mask the color of your eye and can even change the appearance of your iris or pupil.
-The center part of the contact is most often left clear while the outer part will have its own color that either enhances or entirely masks the natural color of the eye.
+Cosmetic contact lenses, also known as costume contact lenses/theatrical contact lenses, are lenses designed to change the way your eye looks.
+These kinds of contacts mask the color of contact lens wearers' eyes and can even change the appearance of your iris or pupil.
+The center part of the contact is most often left clear, while the outer part will have its own color that either enhances or entirely masks the natural color of the eye.
 These costume contacts are especially popular during the Halloween season, with party-goers attempting to look like vampires, zombies, aliens, cats, and plenty of other creatures using costume lenses.

 However, these contacts tend to lack something important: a prescription from your eye doctor.
 Contact lenses are, for good reason, classified by the FDA as medical devices.
 When you get contacts from your eye doctor, it’s not just to decide what power your lenses should be; your eye doctor also takes measurements of your eye to ensure that your contacts fit perfectly.
 This perfect fit allows you to see clearly without any discomfort or damage.